youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 This is a PascalVOC formatted file from LabelImg tool.
 It contains rectangles with regions of interest.
 We will use this to mask out the 'ROuI' (regions of un-interest)

+* rpi_bg_subtract_config.json

+This configuration file is setup for the RPi and specifically turns off the display of the video as that kind of overhead is not suitable for the RPi.

 * classes.txt

 Another file generated from LabelImg